apache/mesos/docs/upgrades.md

 # Upgrading Mesos
 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.17.0 to 0.18.0.

+In order to upgrade a running cluster:

+Note: This upgrade requires a system reboot for slaves that use Linux cgroups for isolation.

+* Install the new master binaries and restart the masters.
+* Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
+* Restart the schedulers.
+* Install the new slave binaries then perform one of the following two steps, depending on if cgroups isolation is used:
+  * [no cgroups]
+      - Restart the slaves.
+The "--isolation" flag has changed and "process" has been deprecated in favor of "posix/cpu,posix/mem".
+  * [cgroups]
+      - Change from a single mountpoint for all controllers to separate mountpoints for each controller, e.g., /sys/fs/cgroup/memory/ and /sys/fs/cgroup/cpu/.
+      - The suggested configuration is to mount a tmpfs filesystem to /sys/fs/cgroup and to let the slave mount the required controllers.
+However, the slave will also use previously mounted controllers if they are appropriately mounted under "--cgroups_hierarchy".
+      - It has been observed that unmounting and remounting of cgroups from the single to separate configuration is unreliable and a reboot into the new configuration is strongly advised.
+Restart the slaves after reboot.
+      - The "--cgroups_hierarchy" now defaults to "/sys/fs/cgroup".
+The "--cgroups_root" flag default remains "mesos".
+      -  The "--isolation" flag has changed and "cgroups" has been deprecated in favor of "cgroups/cpu,cgroups/mem".
+      - The "--cgroup_subsystems" flag is no longer required and will be ignored.
+* Upgrade the executors by linking the latest native library and mesos jar (if necessary).

 ## Upgrading from 0.16.0 to 0.17.0.

 In order to upgrade a running cluster: